PixelNoob/cleos/index.md

         '[ "YOURACCOUNT", "RECEIVERACCOUNT", "100.0000 PSO", "MEMO" ]' -p YOURACCOUNT@active
 ```

-In this example cryptopesosc is the name of the token contract and PSO is the symbol, change this values depending on the token you wish to send.
+In this example cryptopesosc is the name of the token contract and PSO is the symbol, change these values depending on the token you wish to send.

 #### Stake & Unstake